voronokKita/alpaca-chan/Development History.md

 Last commit _a3f46ccac92ae354cb6f846f848ef0ce78a7ab0a_

 1st half of the day: <br>
-Wrote all the tests to the accounts' app.
+Wrote all the tests to the accounts app.

 2nd half of the day: <br>
 The application database name in presets.py. <br>